 - Allan gets 20% more than Jane

 How much does Sinead receive?

 Inspired by the annual Mathématiques sans Frontières contest, this mini-competition is for any class to complete together.

-Maths Wi Nae Borders is now open until 31 October 2020.
+Maths Wi Nae Borders is now closed to entries.

 Calling all maths artists!